 Erin Kernohan-Berning, Branch Services Librarian: Hello, I’m Erin Kernohan-Berning from the Haliburton County Public Library and this is Library Moments.
 Once a week some of us from the library will come and talk about books, upcoming events, or the services we offer at the library.

-*Originally aired March 2018 on 100.9 CANOE FM.
+*Originally aired in June 2018 on 100.9 CANOE FM.